Montrose Water Sports Park

-Montrose now has its very own Water Sports Park, thanks in part to a $259,000 grant from Great Outdoors Colorado (GOCO), obtained in partnership with the Montrose Recreation District.
+The Montrose Water Sports Park was completed in 2015, thanks in part to a $259,000 grant from Great Outdoors Colorado (GOCO) that was obtained in partnership with the Montrose Recreation District.

-The park has been designed with all citizens in mind – from ankle waders to expert kayakers.
-It will include six drop structures, terraced spectating areas, and beach areas.
-Fish habitat mitigation upstream of the fishing pier in Riverbottom Park and construction of soft-surface trails around the McNeil Fields and concrete trail adjacent to the Ute Fields have been completed.
+The park was designed with all citizens in mind – from ankle waders to expert kayakers.
+It features six drop structures, terraced spectating areas, and beach areas.

-Design work and the required permitting for the park were completed in 2014, clearing the way for construction of the Water Sports Park itself.
+Design work and the required permitting for the park were completed in 2014.
 River structures were finished in early 2015.

-The Montrose Water Sports Park is supported, in part, through a $259,384 grant from Great Outdoors Colorado (GOCO).
+The Montrose Water Sports Park was created with the help of a $259,384 grant from Great Outdoors Colorado (GOCO).
 The project was one of eight that were selected from a statewide field of 51 project proposals that were submitted under GOCO’s Spring 2013 Local Parks and Outdoor Recreation grant cycle.
-Strong intergovernmental collaboration involving the Recreation District, County, and City distinguished the proposal from others in the extremely competitive grant cycle.
+A strong intergovernmental collaboration involving the Recreation District, County, and City distinguished the proposal from others in the extremely competitive grant cycle.

-In addition to a significant cash match provided by all three GOCO-eligible entities, the project has the support and involvement of other key partners: the Colorado Department of Local Affairs, the Montrose Recreation Foundation, LiveWell Montrose-Olathe, Friends of the River Uncompahgre, Welcome Home Montrose and the Montrose Community Foundation.
+In addition to a significant cash match provided by all three GOCO-eligible entities, the project had the support and involvement of other key partners: the Colorado Department of Local Affairs, the Montrose Recreation Foundation, LiveWell Montrose-Olathe, Friends of the River Uncompahgre, Welcome Home Montrose, and the Montrose Community Foundation.

 Grant and Project Scope

-Project improvements include the Montrose Water Sports Park, nearly 2,000 feet of concrete trail, 1,900 feet of soft-surface trail and signage along the river.
+The project scope included the Montrose Water Sports Park itself, nearly 2,000 feet of concrete trail, 1,900 feet of soft-surface trail, and signage along the river.
 Montrose citizens chose a whitewater park and river trails as their highest priority projects during the Uncompahgre Riverway Master Plan process that was completed in early 2011.

-Two additional citizen surveys showed widespread support for the other project components that include a sensory playground, fitness stations, picnic tables and baseball/softball field enhancements at the Ute/McNeil Fields.
-These improvements will improve safety for baseball/softball participants and provide additional amenities for other park users.
+Two additional citizen surveys showed widespread support for the other project components that include a sensory playground, fitness stations, picnic tables, and baseball/softball field enhancements at the Ute/McNeil Fields.